Join us for 21 Days of Prayer!

 Download the City First Church App and click the 21 Days Of Prayer button on the home screen.

-Download a PDF version to read on your tablet.
+Download a PDF version to read.

 Reveal - Creating A Life Style Of Prayer